Summer Library Fellowship Opportunity at Barry Law!

 Euliano Law Library, Barry University Dwayne O. Andreas School of Law

-The Trammell/Ahlers/Studwell Law Library Fellowship grants the recipient a $3,000 stipend for a minimum of six consecutive weeks of full-time work to be completed before September 15, 2016.
+The Trammell/Ahlers/Studwell Law Library Fellowship gives a $3,000 stipend for a minimum of six consecutive weeks of full-time work to be completed before September 15, 2017.

 The Fellowship allowscandidates interested in a career in law librarianship an opportunity to apply their skills and knowledge in an academic law library setting.
 Fellows work in the Euliano Law Library under the guidance and supervision of the Law Library Associate Director and other librarians and will learn about the overall functions, policies and practices of the Euliano Law Library in both technical services and public services departments.
 The primary focus of the Fellow's work is determined by the interests and prior experience of the Fellow and the needs of the Euliano Law Library.
 In addition to participating in the daily work of an outstanding academic law library, Fellows undertake and complete a project based on the strategic planning needs of the Euliano Law Library.